tkav/pathways-node-weather-app/README.md

 <br>

 ### TF State Files
 AWS S3 is used to host the TF state files.
 This is hosted by s3://pathways-dojo.
-YOu will need to update the name of the state file in the `meta.tf` file to reflect your username.
+You will need to update the name of the state file in the `meta.tf` file replacing `<username>` with your username.

 ```
 terraform {